Edward Arthur Butler

 Lieutenant-Colonel Edward Arthur Butler (4 July 1843 – 16 April 1916) was an English ornithologist and British Army officer.
 He is commemorated in the scientific specific name for the Omani owl, Strix butleri.

+Life

 Butler was born at Coton House, Churchover, Warwickshire and studied at Eton.
+He was the third son of Charles Lennox Butler, and a grandson of the 13th Lord Dunboyne.

-He joined the army at the age of 21, and served in Gibraltar, India and South Africa.
+Butler joined the army at the age of 21, and served in Gibraltar, India and South Africa with the 83rd (County of Dublin) Regiment of Foot.
 He retired in 1884 as a lieutenant-colonel in the Royal Irish Rifles.

 He married Clara Francis Butler in 1872 and had three sons, Charles Edward, Harry Francis, and Arthur Lennox.

 His son Arthur Lennox Butler was also an ornithologist, and had four species of reptiles named in his honor, including the Australian venomous snake, Chilorhinophis butleri.

 Butler was a keen bird collector and taxidermist.
 His collections were acquired by the Natural History Museum in part directly and also through the collections of Allan Octavian Hume, Lord Rothschild and others.